 Take the 164-mile-long scenic route along semi-deserted desert roads and past craggy mountains, which takes a little under 4 hours to drive.
 That is, if you can resist pulling over for one stunning photo op after another.
 (There’s a shorter 2.5-hour route).
 The road climbs over the Salsberry Pass at 3,315 feet before dropping into Badwater Basin, the lowest point in North America at 282 feet below sea level.
 Continue past the Devil’s Golf Course, a large salt pan with jagged rocks so remarkably serrated that “only the devil could play golf on such rough links,” and past Artist’s Drive, lined with desolate mountains and canyons “painted” in gorgeous colors, to Furnace Creek.
 Once you reach the Furnace Creek oasis, be sure to base your stay at the iconic Oasis at Death Valley with its two newly renovated hotels: the luxurious and historic AAA Four-Diamond Inn at Death Valley and the family-friendly Ranch at Death Valley.

-This is the perfect year to visit Grand Canyon National Park, which turns 100 in 2019.
+Grand Canyon National Park is always an awe-inspiring destination.
 Long considered one of the Seven Wonders of the World, the park’s one-mile-deep gorge attracts millions each year to gape at its jaw-dropping size and surreal geological forms and colors.

 The 260-mile drive from Las Vegas to the Grand Canyon South Rim takes about 4.5 hours via highway 93 south from Las Vegas to Interstate 40 east to Highway 64.
 You’ll travel through stunning desert landscapes in southern Nevada and northern Arizona.
 So be sure to take in two watery highlights along the way: manmade Lake Mead and the impressive Hoover Dam, which you can tour.
 Then cross over the Colorado River into Arizona heading to two towns located on the remains of iconic Route 66.
 Get your kicks in Seligman, where the famous route was born, and Williams, a funky throwback to that era.
 Williams is also the departure point for the Grand Canyon Railway, which makes daily trips to the South Rim.
 Just outside the park entrance you’ll pass through the small tourist town of Tusayan, high in the Kaibab Forest.